 The Institute of History consists of ten subject areas.
-These include sections for three epochs (Medieval History, History of the Early Modern Period and Contemporary History) and two geographically defined subject areas (History of Austria and Central Europe in the 19th Century, Southeastern European History and Anthropology) as well as five thematic work areas (European contemporary history with a focus on conflict and migration research, History Didactics, Digital History and Historical Information Science, Economic and Social History).
+These include sections for three epochs (Medieval History, History of the Early Modern Period and Contemporary History) and two geographically defined subject areas (History of Austria and Central Europe in the 19th Century, Southeastern European History and Anthropology) as well as five thematic work areas (European contemporary history with a focus on conflict and migration research, History Didactics, Digital History and Historical Information Science, Cultural- and Genderhistory, Economic and Social History).

 In research and teaching, our work spans the vast period from c.
 500 to 1500, primarily covering the history of Latin European Christianity as well as the history of the Middle East and the Mediterranean.
 This study illuminates a world that, in many respects, has lain recognizable foundations for modern European culture, though it also appears fundamentally distinct and even strange from a modern perspective.
 Research in medieval history entails working to understand premodern cultures that are not immediately accessible to modern people, thus requiring a particular variety of approaches.
 Through careful study of the medieval past, we also have the potential to improve our understanding of the present.